stanford-rc/globus.stanford.edu/cloud/elm.md

 description: Globus works with Elm, but with a number of restrictions.
 ---

+{% include info-box.html
+   icon="biohazard"
+   header="No High Risk Access allowed" content="Some Elm buckets are allowed to store High Risk data (including PHI).
+You are not allowed to use Globus with those buckets."
+%}

 Elm may be accessed through the [Stanford Elm Storage (project: campus)](https://app.globus.org/file-manager/collections/0e458bf0-7fde-42bb-8622-42a5d00c5b61/overview) collection.